AshampooSystems/boden/docs/docs/guides/ui/writing_view.md

 ## Sending notifications to the View

 To allow the user to react the Button clicks we need a way to call functions of the View from the Core.
-For this we can use a combination of a [Notifier](../../reference/foundation/notifier.md) and a [WeakCallback](../../reference/foundation/weak_callback.md).
+For this we can use a combination of a [Notifier](../../reference/foundation/notifier.md) and a `WeakCallback`.

-First we add the [WeakCallback](../../reference/foundation/weak_callback.md) to our Core:
+First we add the `WeakCallback` to our Core:

 ```C++
 class ExampleButtonView : public View